-ISUMLVL, the positive threshold used in the process, is a 24-bit signed register.
-Because it is used in a comparison with an absolute value, always set ISUMLVL as a positive number, somewhere between 0x00000 and 0x7FFFFF.
-ISUMLVL uses the same scale of the current ADCs outputs, so writing +5,928,256 (0x5A7540) to the ISUMLVL register puts the mismatch detection level at full scale; see the Current Channel ADC section for details.
-Writing 0x000000, the default value, or a negative value, signifies the MISMTCH event is always triggered.
-The right value for the application should be written into the ISUMLVL register after power-up or after a hardware/software reset to avoid continuously triggering MISMTCH events.
+ISUMLVL, the positive threshold used in Equation 11 and Equation 12, is a 24-bit signed register.
+Because it is used in a comparison with an absolute value, always set ISUMLVL to a positive number from 0x00000 to 0x7FFFFF.
+ISUMLVL uses the same scale as the outputs of the current ADC; therefore, writing 5,928,256 (0x5A7540) to the ISUMLVL register sets the mismatch detection level to full scale (see the Current Channel ADC section).

+Writing 0x000000 (the default value) or a negative value to the ISUMLVL register signifies that the MISMTCH event is always triggered.
+To avoid continuously triggering MISMTCH events, write the appropriate value for the application to the ISUMLVL register after power-up or after a hardware or software reset.

-As stated in the Current Waveform Gain Registers section, the serial ports of the ADE7868/ADE7878 work on 32-, 16-, or 8-bit words and the DSP works on 28 bits.
-As presented in Figure 53, ISUM, the 28-bit signed register, is accessed as a 32-bit register with the four most significant bits padded with 0s.
+The serial ports of the ADE7868A/ADE7878A work with 32-, 16-, or 8-bit words, whereas the DSP works with 28-bit words.
+The 28-bit signed ISUM register is transmitted as a 32-bit register with the four MSBs padded with 0s (see Figure 54).

-Figure 53.
-The ISUM[27:0] Register is Transmitted As a 32-Bit Word
+Figure 54.
+ISUM[27:0] Register Transmitted as a 32-Bit Word